CallumBeaney/blogge/content/blog/structures.md

 Recently, I began introducing my wife to video games for effectively the first time in her life.

 In the third area of [Limbo (Playdead, 2010)](https://playdead.com/games/limbo/) is a basic physics puzzle wherein a noose hanging from a branch is weighed down by a corpse.
-The player needs to advance from the lower ground to its left, to the higher ground above & to its right.
+The player needs to advance from the lower ground to its left, to the higher ground to its right.
 The player character's weight combined with that of the corpse bends the branch, pulling down the rope too low to make the swinging-jump from low to high.
 Beneath the rope and a little to its right, is a draggable bear trap:

 <br>